This is a left hinge door.

 This is a right hinge door.

-Normally house-type doors have all their hinges the same side of the doorway, but if you need right hinges for the in-swing door and left hinges for the out-swing storm door, we can accomodate you.
+Normally house-type doors have all their hinges the same side of the doorway, but if you need hinges on the in-swing door across from the hinges on the out-swing storm door, we can accomodate you.